Eppie-io/TuviBytesShamirSecretSharingLib/README.md

 byte N = 5;
 byte[] shares = SecretSharing.SplitSecret(T, N, secret);
 ```
-ЮБ

 !!!
-IMPORTANT!!!
+IMPORTANT !!!
 You MUST remember indexes of each share to recover main secret correctly.

 To remember index and value of your partial secret you can use our class Point: